 We crossed paths with her and her husband later on at the ashram, and we just smiled at each other, silently respecting and acknowledging the Divinity in one another.
 There was no need for words.
 Just the light of Awareness (Satya) radiating in one another.

-And this is the very way of life here in this sacred land – where devotion, Divinity and the sacred is the common thread that binds all who are here, always at the centre – intertwined into all actions, interactions and thoughts.
+And this is the very way of life here in this sacred land – where devotion, Divinity and Truth is the common thread that binds all who are here, always at the centre – intertwined into all actions, interactions and thoughts.
 In all things, in all Beings.

 Om Shiva Shakti Om!
 Jai Hanuman!